dimi-fn/Various-Data-Science-Scripts/README.md

 # Various-Data-Science-Scripts

 **Purpose**:
-Creating a collection of coding scripts, notes, and mini-projects with reference to a series of Data Science, Web Development, programming concepts and foundations, and miscellaneous tech topics.
+<p>Creating a collection of coding scripts, notes, and mini-projects with reference to a series of Data Science, Web Development, programming concepts and foundations, and miscellaneous tech topics.</p>
-This repository is actively maintained and developed.
+<p>This repository is actively maintained and developed.</p>

 Contents
 =======================